LEEDASILVA/01-edu-api/README.md

 This function allows the application to init a client.
 This client will :

-- generate a new **read only token** saving it in cache (global state)
+- generate a new **read only token** saving it in storage (global state)
 - initialize a refresh loop, where it will refresh the **read only token** whenever the token expires.

-Returns the `cache` and a function `run`.\
+Returns the `storage` and a function `run`.\
 The `run` function allows the application to query the database.
-The `cache` contains a set of functions that allows the application to access the local storage (where the token is saved)
+The `storage` contains a set of functions that allows the application to access the local storage (where the token is saved)

 example: